transumption-unstable/aurora-led/README.md

 # AORURA

-AORURA library, LED manager CLI, and emulator.
+AORURA LED library, CLI, and emulator.

 ## Protocol

-AORURA exposes serial 19200n8 connection.
+AORURA exposes a serial connection (19200n8).
 Every command is exactly two bytes:

-- `XX` turns off LED
+- `XX` turns the LED off
-- `A<` enables signature aurora LED state
+- `A<` puts the LED into its signature shimmering "aurora" state
-- color byte + `!` causes LED to light up with given color
+- a color byte + `!` makes the LED light up with the given color
-- color byte + `*` causes LED to flash with given color at .5s interval
+- a color byte + `*` makes the LED flash with the given color at a half-second interval

-AORURA will respond with `Y` or `N` byte, depending on whether command was successfully applied or not, respectively.
+AORURA responds to these commands with one byte: `Y` if successful, `N` if not.

-`SS` is a special case command that causes AORURA to respond with command representing its current LED state.
+There's one more: `SS`.
+AORURA responds to this command with two bytes representing the command for its current state.

-AORURA's initial LED state is flashing blue (`B*`).
+AORURA's initial state is `B*` (flashing blue).

 Valid color bytes: